nigelrodrigues15/NigelR/README.md

 # This is going to be my personal website

 ## Currently a work in progress
-File structure borrowed from Dragonfly project
+File structure borrowed from Dragonfly project. `package.json` will likely be the same.

 ## Previous personal website
 * Located at [www.ualberta.ca/~nigel1](www.ualberta.ca/~nigel1)